francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/001-Getting_Started.rst

 |

-In this section, you'll learn the basics of how to create and run experiments on IBM's **Quantum Composer**, a graphical user interface for programming a quantum processor.
-Think of the Composer as a tool to construct quantum algorithms using a library of well-defined *measurements* and *gates*, which are operations that change the state of a *qubit.*
-(We'll learn more about the special properities of qubits in Chapter 2).
+Throughout this user guide, we will create and run experiments on IBM's **Quantum Composer**, a graphical user interface for programming a quantum processor.
+Think of the Composer as a tool to construct quantum algorithms using a library of well-defined *measurements* and *gates*, which are operations that change the state of a *qubit.* (We'll learn more about the special properities of qubits in Chapter 2).
+Below, we go through the steps of setting up and running algorithms on the Composer.

 |